sbdrchauhan/CPlusPlus/README.md

 * polymorphism

 Object-oriented programming combine data (properties) and functions (capacities).
 The general workflow of the OOP is you start writing source code `.cc` file in your editor combines with the header file compile it to get the object file, which then combines standard library file and other library files using a linker to finally get the executable file.

+C++ is a compiled language.
+For a program to run, its source text has to be processed by a compiler (changing plain english code to machine language), producting object files, which are combined by a linker yielding an executable program.
+Any typical C++ program consists of many source code files (*source files*) in the workflow as shown below:

 Several data types exists; **integers, floating-point numbers, bool, char, etc**.